Observatory Naef Épendes: C14 telescope

 The observatory is also equipped with a more modern and more powerful instrument - a Celestron C14.
 It is a telescope which works with mirrors, as is generally the case with per-formant instruments.
 This one is a Schmidt-Cassegrain - that is, it has a hyperbolic and concave secondary mirror in the same axis as the primary mirror, which reflects light back through a hole pierced in the primary mirror itself.
 The image can then be observed through an eyepiece at the end of the tube.
 This instrument, with a primary mirror of 40 cm diameter can capture about 1800 times more light than the naked eye; the diameter of the eye's pupil is only 5 mm.
 In order to increase the stability of the instrument we have opted for a German mount.
 The electronic pilot automatically follows observed objects by compensating for the rotation of the Earth.
 Our NGC-Max guiding system contains the coordinates of thousands of objects and greatly helps with the aiming of the telescope.

 Planetarium

 A mini planetarium, with seating for a dozen people, is used for initiating the general public into celestial mechanics : explanations as to the motion of stars and planets, the location of constellations, etc. are readily visualized.
 Since March 2006, a new digital planetarium system has been installed: the Digitarium Alpha.
 This equipment comprises a computer on which an adapted version of the Stellarium open source software runs, and a beamer equipped with a fish-eye lens.
 A simultaneous projection of the skies together with a drawing of the constellations and astronomical pictures or movies is made possible thanks to the incorporated DVD drive.

-At this observatory – among the 523,584 minor planets already registered by the Minor Planet Center until 2018 July 12 – 95 new minor planets (numbered between 129342 Ependes, recorded first on 5 November 2005, and 477358, recorded first on 23 October 2009) have been discovered by Peter Kocher.
+At this observatory – among the 1,392,085 minor planets already registered by the Minor Planet Center until 2024 October 31 – 133 new minor planets (numbered between 129342 Ependes, recorded first on 5 November 2005, and 2013) have been discovered by Peter Kocher.